For Marwa Adam and her family, the journey to the United States from war-torn Sudan in search of safety and asylum was an arduous one.

 Today, Adam is still invested in her vow to treat others and hopes to attend medical school.
 “I want to make a career of helping those who are suffering in any part of the world.
 I plan to take pre-med classes in college and attend medical school.
 I also plan to become part of an organization like Doctors Without Borders.
 After learning that heart disease is the number one killer in the world, I want to be a cardiac surgeon, as doing so will allow me to save many lives.
 I’m willing to go anywhere to help, even if it is a battlefield.
 I see myself as a doctor who helps those who are most in need, those suffering across the globe in crisis situations,” explained Adam.

 Adam and her family now reside in Evanston, Chicago.
 Adam is a senior in high school.
 She enjoys academia and never takes the opportunity to learn for granted.
 The transition from Sudan to America was especially difficult as her native languages, Arabic and Sudanese, differ greatly from the English language.
 “Learning English was really hard but since school mattered so much to me, I know that there is no was way that I could have the grades I wanted and finish high school if I did not speak English.
 So I devoted all my time to learn English.
 I started by having class after school which were 3-5 hours a day every day,” said Adam.
+It’s determination and dedication that got Adam to where she is today.
+Learning a new language is difficult for anyone, but with the help of someone like AJ Hoge, you’ll feel confident enough with the English grammar and the language overall.
+Everything takes time.

 Adam has also taken advanced English classes at Brown University, and uses her learning to teach English to fellow students at Evanston in her free time.
 “I spent 3 weeks at Brown University taking an intensive English program.
 I also helped teach an English class to ESL students at my high school and that was really helpful.
 I also almost spoke only English at home for the first time since coming to the U.S., from years of practicing and improving my language skills.”